-2 Review of the PSPO
+3 Review of the PSPO

-- 2.1 When the PSPO was originally introduced in 2016, it was to enable restrictions to be put in place to control anti-social behaviour caused by irresponsible dog owners and their dogs and to keep certain areas such as children's play areas and sports courts dog free. - 2.2 The Covid-19 pandemic has had a significant impact on the country.
-Local authorities and their services faced varied challenges to address concerns of residents and focus on the need to implement measures that would reduce the spread of coronavirus. - 2.3 The pandemic meant a shift in the Council's focus to support the Covid-19 containment effort and consequently no FPNs have been issued since the initial lockdown as enforcement and face to face initiatives were suspended. - 2.4 However reports requesting dog fouling clear ups and reporting anti-social behaviours from dogs continue to be received on a daily basis.
-Residents out taking their daily exercise in our parks and open spaces have noticed these issues and reported them.
-These observations would certainly be as a result of the pandemic issues we have faced as a local authority and the national increase in dog ownership.

-This demonstrates the need for an enforceable PSPO now the lockdown restrictions are lifted.

-2.5 Prior to Covid-19 the majority of dog owners adhered to the request to follow PSPO requirements and restrictions and it is believed that for the most part that this has continued.
-Those who did not were dealt with individually by way of Community Protection Notice Warnings (CPWs) and this will continue provided the PSPO can be extended in its current form for a further three years.
+- 3.1 The PSPO was introduced to enable restrictions to be put in place to control antisocial behaviour caused by irresponsible dog owners and their dogs and to keep certain areas such as children's play areas and sports courts dog free. - 3.2 The Covid-19 pandemic meant a shift in the Council's focus to support the Covid-19 containment effort.
+Consequently, no FPNs were issued as enforcement and face to face initiatives were suspended during the initial lockdown. - 3.3 However, reports requesting dog fouling clear ups and reporting anti-social behaviours from dogs and their owners continue to be received on a daily basis.
+Residents out taking their daily exercise in our parks and open spaces have both observed and experienced issues and reported them.
+These observations would certainly be as a result of the pandemic issues we have faced as a local authority and the national increase in dog ownership, and demonstrates the need for an enforceable PSPO now the lockdown restrictions are lifted. - 3.4 Prior to Covid-19 the majority of dog owners adhered to the request to follow the PSPO requirements and restrictions and it is believed, that for the most part, this will be continued.
+Those who did not were dealt with individually by way of Community Protection Notice Warnings (CPWs) which will continue provided the PSPO can be extended in its current form for a further three years.
 It should be noted that the principal objective of the PSPO was to instigate long term behavioural change and to make parks and open spaces enjoyable for all.
-FPNs were a tool to be used if a dog owner refused to engage with an authorised officer and were never intended to be a source of income.

-3 Additional Education and Key Issues for Consideration

-- 3.1 Between June 2021 and August 2021 joint operations were carried out in the Aquadrome with Officers from Hertfordshire Police Rural Operational Support Team (ROST) and Safer Neighbourhood Teams (SNT) to provide further education on the PSPO and enforce the PSPO if necessary.
-The key element of this was to encourage behavioural change of dog walkers rather than enforcement, to ensure parks and open spaces can be enjoyed by all. - 3.2 The PSPO requirements that needed the most additional education were: "Dogs must be kept on a lead around the area directly surrounding the café at the Aquadrome" and "maximum of four dogs with one handler".
-This resulted in officers using the PSPO requirement "Dogs must be put on a lead when instructed to do so by an authorised officer".
-Officers confirm that in these instances the majority of individuals complied fully with their requests, therefore, FPNs were not issued. - 3.3 It is envisaged to continue with these educational days at other parks throughout the district and throughout the year, but these will need careful planning to ensure all agencies are available at the same time. - 3.4 The PSPO and its requirements have had a significant impact in tackling dog-related anti-social behaviour and encouraging responsible dog ownership.
-There is a marked increase in dog ownership nationally which impacts on all parks and open spaces.
-If the PSPO is not extended the Council will in effect lose its most effective enforcement tool to tackle dog fouling and other dog-related anti-social behaviour. - 3.5 The PSPO requirements and restrictions for dog related ASB still meet the conditions as set by the 2014 Act in that:
+FPNs were a tool to be used if a dog owner refused to engage with an authorised officer and were never intended to be a source of income. - 3.5 Joint operations were carried out with Officers from Hertfordshire Police Rural Operational Support Team (ROST) and Safer Neighbourhood Teams (SNT) to provide further education on the PSPO and enforce if necessary.
+The key element of this was to encourage behavioural change of dog walkers rather than enforcement, to ensure parks and open spaces can be enjoyed by all. - 3.6 The PSPO requirements that needed the most additional education were: "dogs must be kept on a lead around the area directly surrounding the café at the Aquadrome" and "a maximum of four dogs with one handler".
+This resulted in officers using the "dogs must be put on a lead when instructed to do so by an authorised officer" PSPO requirement.
+Officers confirm that in these instances the majority of individuals complied fully with their requests, therefore, FPNs were not issued. - 3.7 It is envisaged to continue with these educational days at parks throughout the district and throughout the year, but these will need careful planning to ensure all agencies are available at the same time.

-a) Dog-related ASB has a detrimental effect on the quality of life of those who experience it within the district.
-Any dog-related ASB is considered unreasonable and justifies the restrictions proposed.
+- 3.8 The PSPO requirements and restrictions for dog related ASB still meet the conditions as set by the 2014 Act in that: - a) Dog-related ASB has a detrimental effect on the quality of life of those who experience it within the district.
+Any dog-related ASB is considered unreasonable and justifies the restrictions proposed. - b) Dog fouling is still a concern across the district.